You can get from Brussels to Amsterdam by train, bus or flight.

 |Cheapest mode||Coach • €10 • 2 h 45 min|

-Take a flight, coach or train to travel 107 miles (173 km) from Brussels to Amsterdam.
-If speed is a priority, then a flight is the best option with an average duration of 50 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as €10.
-The most popular travel providers which serve this journey are Lufthansa, Flixbus or NS International among others.
-Travellers can even take a direct from Brussels to Amsterdam.
+Travel 107 miles (173 km) by flight, coach or train between Brussels and Amsterdam.
+If speed is a priority, then a flight is the best option with an average duration of 55 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as €10.
+The most popular travel providers which serve this trip are KLM, BlaBlaCar Bus or NS International among others.
+Travellers can even take a direct flight or coach from Brussels to Amsterdam.

 Train, plane and bus routes can all be used to make the journey from Brussels in Belgium to Amsterdam in the Netherlands.
 There is not a huge amount of difference in travel times but the quickest route is by train, with the longest total journey time being by plane.